-- (2) The remote seller or marketplace facilitator agrees to pay the balance of the tax, penalty and interest owed in monthly installments over a period not to exceed two (2) years. - (3) Interest at a rate of fifteen percent (15%) per annum shall accrue on the principal sum due.
-Interest shall not apply to penalties owed or to interest accrued at the time the repayment plan is executed or accruing during the term of the repayment plan. - (4) If the remote seller or marketplace facilitator is a corporation or a limited liability entity the remote seller or marketplace facilitator agrees to provide a personal guarantee of the obligations under the repayment plan. - (5) The remote seller or marketplace facilitator agrees to pay all future tax bills in accordance with the provisions of this Chapter. - (6) The remote seller or marketplace facilitator agrees to provide a security interest in the form of a sales tax lien for the entire unpaid balance of the promissory note to be recorded by the Commission at the time the repayment plan is signed.
-The remote seller or marketplace facilitator shall be responsible for the cost of recording the tax lien. - (d) If a remote seller or marketplace facilitator fails to pay two (2) or more payments as required by the repayment plan agreement, the remote seller or marketplace facilitator shall be in default and the entire amount owed at the time of default shall become immediately due.
-The Commission will send the remote seller or marketplace facilitator a notice of default.
-The Commission may immediately foreclose on the sales tax lien or take any other remedy available under the law.
+- (3) Interest at a rate of fifteen percent (15%) per annum shall accrue on the principal sum due.
+Interest shall not apply to penalties owed or to interest accrued at the time the repayment plan is executed or accruing during the term of the repayment plan. - (4) If the remote seller or marketplace facilitator is a corporation or a limited liability entity the remote seller or marketplace facilitator agrees to provide a personal guarantee of the obligations under the repayment plan. - (5) The remote seller or marketplace facilitator agrees to pay all future tax bills in accordance with the provisions of this chapter. - (6) The remote seller or marketplace facilitator agrees to provide a security interest in the form of a sales tax lien for the entire unpaid balance of the promissory note to be recorded by the commission at the time the repayment plan is signed.
+The remote seller or marketplace facilitator shall be responsible for the cost of recording the tax lien.

+(d) If a remote seller or marketplace facilitator fails to pay two (2) or more payments in accordance with the terms of the repayment plan agreement, the remote seller or marketplace facilitator shall be in default and the entire amount owed at the time of default shall become immediately due.
+The commission will send the remote seller or marketplace facilitator a notice of default.
+The commission may immediately foreclose on the sales tax lien or take any other remedy available under the law.

-69.06.180 Remote seller or marketplace facilitator record retention.
+69.06.200 Remote seller or marketplace facilitator record retention.